 You know those cartoons where a light bulb flicks on over the character’s head when they get an idea?
 There was a definite flash somewhere overhead.

 Creating Cultivators Handbook

-I had never written a book but I had a typewriter in my apartment because I sometimes wrote research papers for students at the University of Oregon who didn’t want to write their own, so that evening I sat down with a couple of joints and a few beers and put a sheet of paper in my typewriter and just started writing.
+I had never written a book but I sometimes wrote research papers for students at the University of Oregon who didn’t want to write their own, so that evening I sat down with a couple of joints and a few beers and put a sheet of paper in my typewriter and just started writing.
 Since I had written probably a hundred or more research papers and essays I wasn’t especially worried about what I was getting into.
 I knew that I had to write a book for people who didn’t care about literary style but just wanted useful, practical information on how to grow high quality marijuana.
-I also knew, because I had talked with a lawyer friend, that I couldn’t use photographs to illustrate the book because the Feds would use those photos as evidence of either illegal cultivation or – if I claimed that I was merely photographing the work of others, criminal conspiracy.
+I also knew, because I called a lawyer friend, that I couldn’t use photographs to illustrate the book because the Feds would use those photos as evidence of either illegal cultivation or – if I claimed that I was merely photographing the work of others, criminal conspiracy.
 In either case they could, and surely would put me away for a long, long time.